 - Remain active in the soil for long periods

 If a soil test reveals a deficiency of one major nutrient, you can purchase a simple fertilizer, which contains only nitrogen, phosphorus, or potassium as a standalone ingredient.
 Simple fertilizers can be chemical or organic in makeup.
-An example of a simple nitrogen fertilizer would be one that lists only urea or ammonium sulfate as the ingredient.
+An example of simple nitrogen fertilizer would be one that lists only urea or ammonium sulfate as the ingredient.
 A simple phosphorus fertilizer might list superphosphate or ground mineral phosphate as the ingredient.
 A potassium fertilizer may list muriate of potash on the container.

 Technically, all organic fertilizers are slow-release, as it takes time for organic matter to decompose in the presence of soil microorganisms.
 The slowest acting organic fertilizers include insoluble mineral fertilizers, like rock potash and other rock powders.